agroimpacts/cloud-free-planet/spatial/python/planet/README.md

 - Build a local docker image: `docker-compose build`
 - Run downloader script: `docker-compose run planet-downloader`

+NOTES:
-NOTICE: It can be also required to introduce all necessary changes into `docker-compose.yml` file.
+- It may also be required to introduce all necessary changes into `docker-compose.yml` file.
+- You will have to install docker locally if you don't already have it.

 ### config.ini description

+A [template](https://github.com/agroimpacts/mapperAL/blob/devel/spatial/python/planet/cfg/config.ini.template) for the `config.ini` file is provided in cfg/.
+You will have to rename this from `config.ini.template` to `config.ini`, save it to the same location, and fill in/change the necessary parameter values. *Do not commit config.ini*, as this can expose private credentials to the public.

 ```ini
 [planet] # planet settings